-In the context of growing economic and political significance of emerging economies in Asia, my research critically engages with city-centric growth practices in India.
-Based on a case study of Mumbai, India’s "global city," I have explored competing claims of urban development among diverse stakeholders in Mumbai (including planners, business associations, civic organizations, activists, and poor peoples’ movements).
-In doing this, my research problematizes taken-for-granted assumptions of growth and advocates for a broad-based inclusive development.
+Dr. Ghadge’s research and teaching interests include transnational studies, urban studies, social development, social theory, qualitative methods, South Asia, and India.
+In the context of growing economic and political significance of emerging economies in Asia, Dr. Ghadge’s primary research focuses on how development planning addresses social inequality.
+Empirically, he studies this through his research on urban development—a key problematic that seeks to balance high growth and reduction in poverty and inequality in Asia.
+In his case study, Shanghaization of Mumbai (India’s ‘global city’), Dr. Ghadge has explored competing claims of urban development among diverse stakeholders in Mumbai (including planners, business associations, civic organizations, activists, and poor peoples’ movements).
+In doing this, his research problematizes taken-for-granted assumptions of growth and advocates for broad-based inclusive development.

 Dr. Ghadge extends this development critique in his recent research, where he explores the rural-urban dynamics of inclusive growth in India by examining the societal impact of the agrarian crisis in India through ethnographic and interview data.
 In his study Farmers’ Suicides and Agrarian Distress in Western Vidarbha, India, Dr. Ghadge tries to unravel the paradox of increasing farmers’ suicides in India amidst a period of unprecedented economic growth in the country through qualitative research in one of the most distressed regions in India.
 Dr. Ghadge is currently writing a manuscript based on this research, which he plans to publish in the Journal of Peasant Studies, a leading journal in the field of rural development.